 - Selectively Pursue Strategic Growth Opportunities.
 The all-inclusive segment of the lodging industry is highly fragmented.
-We believe that we are well positioned to grow our portfolio through acquisitions and partnerships in the allinclusive segment of the lodging industry, such as the acquisition of the Sagicor Assets.
-We believe that our extensive experience in all-inclusive resort operations, brand relationships, acquisition, expansion, renovation, repositioning and rebranding, established and scalable management platform and ability to offer NASDAQ-listed ordinary shares to potential resort sellers will make us a preferred asset acquirer. - Secure New Management Agreements.
+We believe that we are well positioned to grow our portfolio through acquisitions and partnerships in the all-inclusive segment of the lodging industry.
+We believe that our extensive experience in all-inclusive resort operations, direct booking strategy, brand relationships, acquisition, expansion, renovation, repositioning and rebranding, established and scalable management platform and ability to offer Nasdaq-listed ordinary shares to potential resort sellers will make us a preferred asset acquirer. - Secure New Management Agreements.
 We intend to pursue opportunities to capitalize on our scalable and integrated resort management platform and our expertise and experience with managing all-inclusive resorts, by seeking to manage all-inclusive resorts owned by third parties for a fee and to potentially, over time, internalize the management of the resorts we own that are currently managed by a third-party.
 We will also look to make minority investments in high return projects to obtain management agreements. - Utilization of New Technologies and Leverage of Big Data.
 We utilize numerous technologies aimed at improving guest satisfaction and shareholder returns.
-We launched a new website in 2018 using a new search engine and metasearch optimization tools aimed at driving direct bookings, our lowest cost customer acquisition channel.
-As a result, we benefited from more direct business at our Playa-managed resorts in 2019 and 2020.
-Our percentage of direct stays increased from 25.2% of room nights in 2019 to 37.6% in 2020 and our percentage of direct bookings, including future stays, increased from 30.8% of room nights in 2019 to 47.3% in 2020.
+Our website uses search engine and metasearch optimization tools aimed at driving direct bookings (i.e., bookings through our website or our brand partner websites), which is our lowest cost customer acquisition channel.
+As a result, we benefited from more direct business at our Playa-managed resorts in 2020 and 2021.
+Our percentage of direct stays increased from 37.6% of room nights in 2020 to 47.1% in 2021 and our percentage of direct bookings, including future stays, increased from 47.3% of room nights in 2020 to 49.4% in 2021.